 With Resolution 1/2023 of December 7, 2023, the rules and regulations of the Regional Convention were to be completely replaced by a new set of rules from January 1, 2025.
 However, on December 12, 2024, the previous set of rules was extended for an additional year as an alternative by Resolution 1/2024 of the Joint Committee of the Regional Convention.
 However, this resolution had to be ratified nationally by the individual states.
 Therefore, it was not implemented for all countries on January 1, 2025.

 In Origin & Preferences, individual agreements have been converted to the revised rules of the Regional Convention since January 1, 2025.
 This step cannot be reversed, even if ratification takes place at a later date and the old rules are applicable again.
-You can read more about this in the Help Center under Pan-Euro-Mediterranean (PEM): Changes at the start of 2026.
+You can read more about this in the Help Center in the article Pan-Euro-Mediterranean (PEM): Changes at the start of 2026.

 Possible variants for the maintenance of supplier’s declarations in 2025